hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

 .. note::

-    When stacking signals with large amount of :py:attr:`~.api.signals.BaseSignal.original_metadata`, these metadata will be
+    When stacking signals with large amount of :attr:`~.api.signals.BaseSignal.original_metadata`, these metadata will be
     stacked and this can lead to very large amount of metadata which can in turn slow down processing.
-The ``stack_original_metadata`` argument can be used to disable stacking :py:attr:`~.api.signals.BaseSignal.original_metadata`.
+The ``stack_original_metadata`` argument can be used to disable stacking :attr:`~.api.signals.BaseSignal.original_metadata`.

-An object can be split into several objects with the :py:meth:`~.api.signals.BaseSignal.split` method.
-This function can be used to reverse the :py:func:`~.api.stack` function:
+An object can be split into several objects with the :meth:`~.api.signals.BaseSignal.split` method.
+This function can be used to reverse the :func:`~.api.stack` function:

 .. code-block:: python